-While the Variables pane enables you to see one expression at a time, the Watches pane shows multiple expressions that persist from one debug session to another, until you remove them.command on the context menu of the
+While the Variables pane enables you to see one expression at a time, the Watches pane shows multiple expressions that persist from one debug session to another, until you remove them.command from the context menu of the

 Watch expressions are always evaluated in the context of a stack frame that is currently inspected in the Frames pane.
 If an expression cannot be evaluated, it is displayed with a question mark.

-To hide or open the Watches pane
+Open the Watches pane

 By default, the Watches pane is hidden and the watches are shown in the Variables pane.